If you’ve ever wondered how your how water tank or tankless water heater works, this article is for you.

 A hot water heater is a staple in every home.
-Without it, you would not be able to enjoy hot water when washing, showering, doing dishes, etc.
+Without it, you would not be able to enjoy hot water when washing, showering, doing dishes, and so on.

 There are two main types of hot water heaters available: traditional hot water tanks, and modern tankless water heaters.
-Both types accomplish the same objective: deliver water at the temperature specified.
+Both types accomplish the same objective: to provide you with a reliable supply of hot water.

 In this article we are going to break down the differences between the two types of water heaters as well as provide a summary of how each type of water heater functions.